blobaa/bba-did-method-specification/docs/markdown/spec.md

 ## Introduction

 The `bba` DID method aims to enable the [Ardor](https://ardorplatform.org) blockchain to act as a [DPKI](https://www.weboftrust.info/downloads/dpki.pdf) within the [SSI](https://www.manning.com/books/self-sovereign-identity) ecosystem.
 It runs on the independent [IGNIS](https://www.jelurida.com/ignis) child chain and utilizes Ardors [Account Properties](https://ardordocs.jelurida.com/Account_Properties) feature to manage DIDs and corresponding DID controllers.
 A DID controller is always represented in form of an Ardor account and by default separated from the public keys (if present) shown in a resolved DID Document.
-Think of a master key controlling the DID operations create, update, deactivate.
+Think of a master key controlling the DID operations create, update and deactivate.
 A DID controller always corresponds to exactly one Ardor account, where an Ardor account can control multiple DIDs.

-DID and DID Document handlings are decoupled so that multiple DID Document storages can be defined and integrated to store DID Document Templates (DID Documents without a DID reference).
-At the current state the `bba` method defines one storage type (the Ardor internal [Data Cloud](https://ardordocs.jelurida.com/Data_Cloud)).
+DID and DID Document handling is decoupled so that multiple DID Document storages can be defined and integrated to store DID Document Templates (DID Documents without a DID reference).
+At the current state the `bba` method defines one storage type (Ardor Cloud Storage).

-In the following, creating and updating account properties is called attestation since doing so requires a blockchain transaction and states that the issuing account intentionally attests properties to the receiver account (which can also be the same account).
+In the following, `bba` method compliant account properties are called DID attestations.
+An account property is `bba` method compliant when it aligns to the data model described in the DID Attestation Data Fields section and is self-set.
+A self-set account property is a property where the sender and the receiver is the same account.

-## Method Data Fields
+## DID Attestation Data Fields

 Since the `bba` method utilizes the account property feature, most of its data fields are embedded into the *value* key/value pair of a property.
 In Ardor, an account property is represented as a JSON object with at least a *property* and a *value* key/value pair.
 An example attestation can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).

 ### DID Id

 The only data field not embedded into the *value* key/value pair and used to determine a specific DID is the **DID Id**.
-It represents the value of the *property* key/value pair and is used to provide the option to control multiple DIDs with one account.
-To indicate that a property is part of the `bba` DID method, the property value starts with the identifier *did://* and is followed by a unique 20 character long alphanumeric case sensitive DID Id.
+It represents the value of the *property* key/value pair and is used to provide the capability to control multiple DIDs with one account.
+To indicate that a property is a DID attestation, the property value starts with the identifier *did://* and is followed by a unique 20 character long alphanumeric case sensitive DID Id.
 For example `did://EZVDomDNygTr79QXKnzE`

 ### Data Field Concatenation

 All other fields are embedded into the 160 characters long *value* key/value pair.
-They consist of one or more characters concatenated into a defined order and separated by a pipe character \|.
+They consist of one or more characters concatenated into a defined order and separated by a pipe delimiter \| as shown below.

 ![](../draw.io/out/diagrams-bba-method-character-arrangement.svg)

-*character arrangement of bba DID method data fields*
+*character arrangement of DID attestation data fields*

 ### Version